daos-stack/google-cloud-daos/README.md

       If you are using Cloud Shell, the dependencies are already installed.

-      If you are not using Cloud Shell, then you will need to [Install dependencies](https://cloud.google.com/hpc-toolkit/docs/setup/install-dependencies).
+      If you are not using Cloud Shell, you will need to [Install dependencies](https://cloud.google.com/hpc-toolkit/docs/setup/install-dependencies).

     - **Configure Environment**